Spring19GameEngines/finalproject-arcubed/part1_README.md

 1. Your team must build the majority of your technology.
    - If you use 3rd party code (Say a compression library for example--which would be fine), then cite your source.
+2. It is expected you may reuse some code from previous projects.
-2. 3rd party libraries for a physics engine are okay if you want to incorporate it into Option 1 for example (If you are implementing a physics engine from scratch in option 2, then you may not use a previously built physics engine.)
+3. 3rd party libraries for a physics engine are okay if you want to incorporate it into Option 1 for example (If you are implementing a physics engine from scratch in option 2, then you may not use a previously built physics engine.)
-3. You cannot build a tech demo with Unity3D or Unreal Engine.
+4. You cannot build a tech demo with Unity3D or Unreal Engine.
-4. Most of your
+5. Most of your

 Note--if you have not taken computer graphics, you should not be attempting to learn 3D graphics during this duration.
 It is highly recommended to work on a 2D project.